Skip to main content

 Pharmaceutical manufacturing is heavily regulated by the FDA through the Food Drug & Cosmetic Act (FD&C Act).
 Drug manufacturers and distributors are increasingly coming under the jurisdiction of widespread federal laws such as the Drug Supply Chain Security Act (DSCSA) that impose more stringent compliance requirements.
 Navigating the regulations in the pharmaceutical manufacturing industry requires being able to deploy business management solutions that capture end-to-end supply chain visibility for the delivery of accurate production and processing system data.

-The Sage X3Pharmaceutical Preparation bundle, powered by Sage, enables pharmaceutical manufacturers to remain informed of their supply chain movements and situations, allowing for precise reporting on compliance-related tasks.
-This bundled solution provides comprehensive insight into processing controls as well as inventory and shipping data to deliver accurate procedural information on production and distribution practices, including those required to maintain compliance.
+Modern enterprise resource planning (ERP) solutions enable pharmaceutical manufacturers to remain informed of their supply chain movements and situations, allowing for precise reporting on compliance-related tasks.
+These solutions provide comprehensive insight into processing controls as well as inventory and shipping data to deliver accurate procedural information on production and distribution practices, including those required to maintain compliance.

-Here are six regulations concerning pharmaceutical manufacturing and how the X3Pharmaceutical Preparation bundle can enable you to address them:
+Here are six regulations concerning pharmaceutical manufacturing and how comprehensive ERP solutions can enable you to address them:

 1. CGMP